 Please note that summer field trips are a different format, so please check the Summer Programs for Groups page for summer information.

 Special funds available through our Fund-A-Bus grant program.
-These funds, no more than $100 per school, offset some of the costs of the trip and are available preferentially to high need schools.
+These funds offset some of the costs of the trip and are available preferentially to high need schools.
 Apply today.

 A field trip to the MESS Hall includes the exploration of a variety of hands on math, science and engineering stations and exhibits where students get to act like a scientist and make their own discoveries and engineering their own designs and test them out.
 The exhibits and activities are determined by the type of field trip you choose.

 Below we highlight the general descriptions of the trips.
 Have more questions?
 See our FAQ.

 Hands on stations for grade level field trips are aligned with the grade level standards and cover a variety of different topics.
 Grades 1-5.

 Themed field trips begin with an engaging presentation to highlight key science concepts.
 Hands-on stations set out in the exhibit area reinforce the science in the show.
 Students will also have the opportunity to explore the other exhibits.

 - Cost: $8/student, with a minimum of $250.
 Chaperones are free.

 - Time: 10 – 11:30 am.